FAQs about the Identity Protection Personal Identification Number (IP PIN)

 Paper Return: No. You don’t need to enter an IP PIN for your dependent(s) when filing a paper tax return.

-A28: If you received an IRS issued notice or letter in the last 12 months saying your tax account has been resolved, an identity theft indicator has been placed on your account and you didn't receive an IP PIN, you may need to obtain your IP PIN prior to filing.
+A26: If you received an IRS issued notice or letter in the last 12 months saying your tax account is resolved, an identity theft indicator has been placed on your account.
+If you didn't receive an IP PIN, you may need to obtain your IP PIN prior to filing.

-Contact us for specialized assistance at 1-800-908-4490 or visit a Taxpayer Assistance Center to identify whether an IP PIN was issued to you.
+Contact us for specialized assistance at 800-908-4490 or visit a Taxpayer Assistance Center to determine if you’re an IP PIN recipient.
 Note: The telephone hours of operation are: Monday - Friday, 7 a.m. - 7 p.m. your local time (Alaska & Hawaii follow Pacific Time).
-If you were issued an IP PIN, they will provide you with information on how to obtain your IP PIN prior to filing your return.

 See Where's My Refund? for more information on the status of your refund.

-A33: No. The IP PIN doesn't allow anyone to contact the IRS to access your tax information.
-You’re encouraged to keep your IP PIN in a safe location until it is time to prepare your tax return.
+A29: No. The IP PIN doesn't allow anyone to contact the IRS to access your tax information.